 When the former Buffalo Bible Institute in West Seneca merged with Houghton College in 1969, the West Seneca campus was created.
 The programs on this campus evolved from lower-divisional status to specialized courses and internships designed to complement majors offered on the main campus, particularly those requiring an urban setting.

-Houghton College has moved the focus of its work from the former Buffalo Bible Institute site in West Seneca to various sites in the city of Buffalo.
-Our involvement is now in Adult Education, Buffalo City Semester, Wesley Service Corps, and various other ministries of co-curricular education and service.
+Houghton College has moved the focus of its work from the former Buffalo Bible Institute site in West Seneca to various sites within and around the city of Buffalo.
+Our involvement is now in Adult Education, Houghton in Buffalo Associate of Arts (Symphony Circle), Chapel CrossPoint (Getzville), Wesley Service Corps, and various other ministries of co-curricular education and service.